uncovery/unc_gallery/README.md

 * One Photo only: Show only one photo of one day.
 Either a specific photo, random, the or the latest
 * Dynamic date: Instead of showing a specific date, show random or latest
-* EXIF / XMP / IPCT data: Chose which information will be shown on your images
+* EXIF / XMP / IPTC data: Chose which information will be shown on your images
-* Auto-tagging of posts with XMP/IPCT keywords
+* Auto-tagging of posts with XMP/IPTC keywords
-* Auto-categorizing posts with XMP/IPCT location info (hierarchically, eg. Country -> City -> Location)
+* Auto-categorizing posts with XMP/IPTC location info (hierarchically, eg. Country -> City -> Location)
 * Descriptions: Whole days and individual photos can have additional description set in the short code
 * Re-Uploads: If you want to update a picture with a new version, simply re-upload it and it will be updated